stellaexp/full-stack-frameworks-project/README.md

 * Thank you message with users email displayed
 * Return to store button working

+12. Sign up
+* Form should take email, username and password
+* Form won't submit if username already taken
+* On submission, user should receive a verification email to given email
+* Link should go to verification page, where user has finalised sign up process

 ## Deployment

 My project is deployed to Heroku.
 You can find the live version [here](https://full-stack-frameworks-k.herokuapp.com/).